abinois/COREWAR/READ_ME.txt

    0b 68 01 00 0f 00 01 06 64 01 00 00 00 00 01 01 00 00 00 01 09 ff fb

-The VM should create a process for each champion that will read the instructions and execute them.
+The VM creates a process by champion that reads the instructions and executes them.
 The last champion who was reported "alive" wins.
+Each instruction takes a different number of cycles to be executed (from aff that takes only 2 cycles, to lfork that takes 1000).
+Choose your strat!
+Each process has 16 registers (4 octets) at disposition to stock data.
 Each CYCLE_TO_DIE cycle, the VM checks the number of "live" executed by processes and kill thoses who haven't done at least one.
-CYCLE_TO_DIE is then reduced.
+CYCLE_TO_DIE is then reduced by CYCLE_DELTA and the current cycle is reset to 0.

-If you understood something, you can check the school Subject.pdf fore more infos.
+If you understood something, congratulation ! 🤝
+You can check the school Subject.pdf fore more infos.

 This project was done by abinois, avanhers and ltimsit.
 👌 enjoy:)